 Release date and price

-The Amazon Fire TV Cube is available in the US starting on June 21 2018 for a price of $119.99 (around £90, AU$160).
+The Amazon Fire TV Cube is available in the US for a price of $119.99 (around £90, AU$160), having launched in June 2018.
 Amazon hasn't said when – or even if – it will bring the Fire TV Cube to another territory outside of North America, but we'll certainly revisit this section when Amazon makes that announcement.

 Before we push on, we should state two clear caveats to this review.